 Pollination is the process through which pollen grains with male gametophytes are placed on the stigma part of the female reproductive organ, the style while the anther is the male reproductive organ.
 It can occur through various mechanisms:

-• Types of Pollination: There are two types of pollination- self-pollination, which is pollination by pollen from the same flower or another from the same plant and cross-pollination which is the transfer of pollen from the flower of one plant to another.
+Types of Pollination: There are two types of pollination- self-pollination, which is pollination by pollen from the same flower or another from the same plant and cross-pollination which is the transfer of pollen from the flower of one plant to another.

-• Agents of Pollination: The pollination techniques include anemophily or wind pollination, entomophily or insect pollination, ornithophily or bird pollination, mammalophily or mammal pollination, and hydrophily or water pollination.
+Agents of Pollination: The pollination techniques include anemophily or wind pollination, entomophily or insect pollination, ornithophily or bird pollination, mammalophily or mammal pollination, and hydrophily or water pollination.
 The colour, fragrance and nectar presentation of flowers also vary to correspond with the following pollinators.

 Once pollen comes in contact with a compatible stigma, the pollen tube germinates and grows down the style or the stalk of the pistil and reaches the ovule, the structure within the ovary contains the female gametes.
 The male gametes reach the female gametes by pollen tube to impregnate the ovule part which is enveloped.
-This process of fertilization causes the development of a zygote into an embryo within the seed coat.
+This process of fertilisation causes the development of a zygote into an embryo within the seed coat.

-Diagram: Flower Structure and Reproductive Process
+Diagram of Flower Structure and Reproductive Process

-The physiological process of angiosperms is described-
+The physiological process of angiosperms is described:

 The angiosperms directly capture light in chlorophyll found in chloroplasts to synthesize glucose and oxygen from carbon dioxide and water.
 Besides, this process facilitates the growth and development of plants and also plays an important role in oxygen generation and the earth’s carbon cycle.